cod3-craft3r/medict/README.md

 5. just run from your terminal - that's what CLI apps do best, duh?
 The command is: `<APPNAME>`.

 ### The Other way
-If you just want it to work, not bothered about the code or anything.
+If you just want it to work, and don't wish to build it yourself or browse the code or anything.
 Just download from [here](https://google.com/).
 You  really fell for it XD. and then simply run from terminal using: `<APPNAME>`.